fenekku/docs-invenio-rdm-experiments/docs/install/build-setup-run.md

 The application can be built and installed in two different ways:

 - Local (good for developers or for customizing your instance): The application is installed locally on your machine in a Python virtual environment managed by the ``pipenv`` tool.
-- Container (good for quick preview): The application is built inside a Docker image.

 ## For the impatient